NinjaVass-C/NinjaVass-C/README.md

   </a>
 </p>

 ## Currently Working
-I am currently working on Distorted Realities (https://github.com/NinjaVass-C/distorted-realities), a SCP foundation inspired open-source story project where user add individual entries to a larger universe narrative.
-It involves full system design, authentication, and more, acting as a flagship project for personal experience and learning.
+- I am currently working as a full stack web developer at Fenix Alma Solutions Inc, specializing in PHP, javascript, and mariadb.

-BlackJack (https://github.com/NinjaVass-C/BlackjackJava), the casino game everyone has heard of at some point, is something I have been interested in making for a while now.
-From all the logic, moving variables, and potential features, I decided to go upon making a full-stack blackjack application in Java, with plans to make a Spring Boot API, front end, and have all the features of blackjack in one (side bets, counting cards, multi hand, etc.)
+- Outside of work, I have been spending some time learning typescript and its various associated frameworks, such as react and nestjs.
+My current focus is on a [spotify tracker](https://github.com/NinjaVass-C/spotify-tracker) that will track user analytics, show listening time, and help generate song suggestions for future listening.